 Education was always a priority for my parents.
 The hard work of my dad and the diligence of my mom allowed for them to be able to plan for and provide all of us with the education that we needed.
 Thus, I am always grateful to be able to help my clients provide for their children’s education in whatever capacity that might be.
 The challenges of the modern education requires even more planning than was required when a college summer job could actually make a dent in some of the expenses.
 Helping to show parents how this can be possible is always a joy.

 I was fortunate enough to be able to indulge my insatiable appetite for athletics as I grew up.
 I remember fondly some of my great football coaches as well as my dad coaching my baseball teams.
 They had a great ability to teach and educate in the way that inspired positive action.
 I tried to emulate their coaching style with my multiple sports teams that I had the pleasure to coach through the years.
 The concept of a team working to accomplish an objective has stayed with me from those early Pop Warner football days.
 I believe that is why I enjoy working with my clients as a unit and take great pride when they are able to accomplish filling their dreams and goals.

-So I will always enjoy dealing with families – especially the parents who were concerned about leaving a legacy.
-People who are concerned about leaving a legacy believe they are the stewards of the money and should only take what they need, in order to be able to pass down the assets for not only their children’s benefit but hopefully multiple generations to come.
+So I will always enjoy dealing with families, especially the parents who are concerned about leaving a legacy.
+People who are concerned about leaving a legacy believe they are the stewards of the money and should only take what they need in order to be able to pass down the assets, for not only their children’s benefit, but hopefully, multiple generations to come.
 With that mindset, unbelievable riches are possible.
 My parents have a saying that is hanging in their kitchen which sums it up: “All of this just because 2 people fell in love”.

 If you enjoyed this article, CLICK HERE to subscribe to free updates from “Roots of Wealth”.